abinashsj7/AI-personalized-study-assistant/docs/project_report.md

+# AI-Powered Personalized Study Assistant

 ## Problem Statement
-Students lack personalized study guidance tailored to their individual learning needs.
+Students often rely on generic study methods that fail to address individual learning needs, available time, and topic difficulty.
+This leads to inefficient learning and increased academic stress.

 ## SDG Alignment
-This project supports SDG 4 – Quality Education by promoting inclusive and personalized learning.
+This project aligns with **SDG 4 – Quality Education** by promoting personalized and inclusive learning support through AI-based recommendations.

 ## AI Solution Description
-The system uses user input to generate customized study recommendations.
+The proposed solution is an AI-powered study assistant that collects user inputs such as subject, topic, difficulty level, and available study time, and generates a customized study plan.
+The system follows an input–process–output workflow to provide meaningful learning guidance.

 ## Target Users
-College and university students.
+- College and university students
+- Self-learners preparing for exams

-## Tools and Technologies
+## Tools and Technologies Used
-Python, GitHub.
+- Python for application logic
+- GitHub for version control and deployment

-## Expected Impact
+## Expected Outcomes and Impact
-Improved study efficiency, reduced stress, and better learning outcomes.
+- Improved study efficiency
+- Better time management for learners
+- Reduced academic stress through structured guidance

 ## Ethical and Responsible AI Use
-No personal data storage, no academic judgment, advisory-only system.
+- No personal or sensitive data is collected or stored
+- The system does not evaluate or grade students
+- Recommendations are advisory and non-deterministic